useReducedMotion

 - Subscribes to

-MediaQueryListchangeevents; falls back to the legacyaddListenerAPI for Safari < 14. - Removes the listener automatically when the last subscriber unsubscribes.
+MediaQueryListchangeevents; falls back to the legacyaddListenerAPI for Safari < 14. - Listener is bound to the surrounding reactive scope (the component’s lifecycle) — detached automatically on unmount.

 API Reference